David05500/PetLab-Tech-Task/SOLUTION.md

 WHEN I run test 3
 THEN I expect for an api call to be triggered when an element with test_id pagination-next_test-id is pressed

+WHEN I run test 4
+THEN I expect the API call to http://localhost:3010/products to be mocked and fake data to be returned as an empty array THEN I expect for the following text to be on the screen "No products to display"

 ```

 ## Identifed edge cases after development + how I can build a better product